docker-community-leaders/community/pages/handbooks/java/chapters/chap01/setup.md

 _NOTE_: An older version of the operating system may be used.
 The installation instructions would differ slightly in that case and are explained in the next section.

-Amazon Web Services credentials with the https://docs.docker.com/docker-for-aws/iam-permissions/[following permissions].
+Amazon Web Services credentials with the [following permissions](https://docs.docker.com/docker-for-aws/iam-permissions/).
 This is only needed for some parts of the workshop.

 ### Install Docker

 Docker runs natively on Mac, Windows and Linux.
-This lab will use https://www.docker.com/community-edition[Docker Community Edition (CE)].
+This lab will use [Docker Community Edition (CE)](https://www.docker.com/community-edition).
-Download the Docker CE edition for your machine from the https://store.docker.com/search?type=edition&offering=community[Docker Store].
+Download the Docker CE edition for your machine from the [Docker Store](https://store.docker.com/search?type=edition&offering=community).

 _NOTE_: Docker CE requires a fairly recent operating system version.
-If your machine does not meet the requirements, then you need to install https://www.docker.com/products/docker-toolbox[Docker Toolbox].
+If your machine does not meet the requirements, then you need to install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

 This workshop is tested with Docker Community Edition `17.09.0-ce-rc2, build 363a3e7` on Mac OS X `10.12.5`.